SpacemanSpliff99/AmsterdamCoin-v4/.github/ISSUE_TEMPLATE.md

 ### Screenshots.
 If the issue is related to the GUI, screenshots can be added to this issue via drag & drop.

-### What version of AmsterdamCoin Core are you using?
+### What version of PUSS Project Core are you using?
 List the version number/commit ID, and if it is an official binary, self compiled or a distribution package.

 ### Machine specs: